b5i/YouTubeKit/README.md

 ## Make requests:
 Every possible request within YouTubeKit conforms to the protocol [YouTubeResponse](https://github.com/b5i/YouTubeKit/blob/c858d62d49946658df7c00f9380b04f3f78e32d0/Sources/YouTubeKit/YouTubeResponse.swift#L31), it contains a few useful methods:
-- `static var headersType` is a static variable indicating the types of headers used to make the request, its documentation indicate which paramter to provide in order to make the request work.
+- `static var headersType` is a static variable indicating the type of headers used to make the request, its documentation indicates which parameter to provide in order to make the request work.
 - `static func decodeData(data: Data) -> Self` is a static method used to decode some Data and give back in instance of the `YouTubeResponse`, if the Data does not represent a proper response it will return an empty response (only nils and empty arrays).
 - `static func sendRequest()` is a static method that allows you to make request, by using async await system or closures.
 Its usage will be precised in the following tutorial.